EchelonX-Ray/subatomic/CONTRIBUTING.md

 address and Name, in the git commit containing your changes.
 Again,
 should I decide to accept your changes in the first place, I will
 contact you back directly via E-mail to confirm your surrender of all
 copyright ownership.
-Reguardless of the way you submit contributions,
+Regardless of the way you submit contributions,
 I will not accept contributions which fail to verify transfer of
 copyright ownership to me.
 Contributions which meet this standard may
 still be refused for any reason.
 It is also possible, only a part